View related sites

-Cambridge English: Key (KET) for Schools results are reported on the Cambridge English Scale.
+A2 Key for Schools results are reported on the Cambridge English Scale.

 You will receive a separate score for each of the three papers (Reading and Writing, Listening, and Speaking), giving you a clear understanding of your performance.
 These three scores are averaged to give you an overall result for the exam.
 You will also be given a grade and Common European Framework of Reference for Languages (CEFR) level.